BBC Logo

 Website:bbc.com

 The development of world radio and television broadcasting is closely linked to the creation and development of the world-famous British Broadcasting Corporation, the BBC.
 It was the product of the joint decision of October 18, 1922, to create the British Broadcasting Company of several leading private British corporations in broadcasting and electricity.
 It was nationalized in 1927.
-Today the corporation broadcasts domestically and around the world, conducted by a special division, the company’s World Service.
+Today, the corporation broadcasts domestically and worldwide through a special division called the World Service.
 Being not a state but public, the corporation is administered by the Board of Control and the 12 Royal Trustees.

 Over such a long period, the BBC has undergone many changes.
 It began as a broadcaster and, through its constant development, has quickly reacted to the emergence of a new form of information presentation – television, immediately making it one of the main areas of its activities, launching an experimental television broadcast in 1932.
 Each stage of its development was reflected in informing the company’s image, style, logo, and brand mark.
 However, created back in 1958, the first logo in the future has undergone only minor changes, demonstrating a classic British commitment to tradition.